Help

 Arranger keyboards use NTT (Note Transposition Tables) to respond to chord input and play chord voices in the correct key.
 If the root key is wrong, the chord voices play out of tune when you press keys on the keyboard.
 Correct root key detection ensures the converted style responds to your playing just like the original did.

 Yes.
-In the Review UI, the root key detections table shows every section and channel with its detected key and confidence score.
+In the Review UI, the root key detections table shows every section and channel with its detected key.
 Click the override dropdown on any row to select the correct key.
 Your override is applied when you click "Confirm and generate file."

 Some styles use chromatic chord voicings that don't imply a single root key.
-In these cases the analyser will report lower confidence scores and may detect different keys across sections.
-This is normal — the converted file will behave the same way.
+In these cases the analyser may detect different keys across sections.
+This is normal — you can review and override any detection, and the converted file will behave the same way.

 Billing & plans